Blood Ties (McKenzie novel): Part 1: London

 At school, Rachel is confronted by the school bullies, Jemima, Phoebe and Amy, who demand to know what relation she has to Theo.
 Rachel lies by saying that he's her boyfriend.
 Jemima says that if Theo is really her boyfriend, then she expects to see him at the school dance as Rachel's date.

 Later on, Theo rings Rachel, asking her if she can get hold of her dad's laptop.
 The plan is to get Max to hack into her dad's email account and see if he sent any interesting emails lately.
 Rachel quickly takes the laptop and hides it in a backpack before heading off to Max's house.

 When she gets there, she gives Max her dad's laptop.
 Max hacks into Richard's laptop and discovers an email sent to Rachel's dad from a man called Lewis.
 The email talks about a business trip to Germany.
 Theo suspects that his father could be there.
 He plans to go to Germany and find out.
 Rachel says that she will come with him as her dad is involved.
 They arrange to meet up at Rachel's school disco and leave together.

 On the night of the disco, Theo and Rachel ran into each other and began dancing.
 Jemima comes up to Theo and asks him why he's here with Rachel.
-In that moment, something seemed to snap inside Rachel as she began tugging on the neckline of Jemima's extremely low shirt.
+At that moment, something seemed to snap inside Rachel as she began tugging on the neckline of Jemima's extremely low shirt.
 She screams and everyone gathers around to see what's going on.
 Rachel pulls Theo away, saying that she had to make a diversion.
 As they sneak out through a side door and start walking towards the train station, they are suddenly attacked by two men in masks and dark clothing.
 One man catches Rachel and the other aims a gun at Theo's forehead.
 Just as Theo braces himself for death, the other man punches the man holding the gun and knocks him out.
 The man introduces himself as Lewis and admits that he works for Theo's dad and that Rachel's dad is in touch with him.
-Theo's dad sent Lewis in a mission to rescue Theo, so Lewis started working undercover in the RAGE group in order to find out more about their plans.
+Theo's dad sent Lewis on a mission to rescue Theo, so Lewis started working undercover in the RAGE group in order to find out more about their plans.
 Lewis added that the weird text message Rachel received from her dad is in fact a code message to confirm that she is safe, as the RAGE people are also looking for her.
 Lewis then bundles them both into a car, heading off to meet James Lawson.